mrkkrj/arestcli/README.md

 arestcli (i.e. Asio REST Client) is a C++ REST client using (non-boost) Asio library underneath.

-This is a port of Microsoft's REST-SDK (aka Casablanca) using Asio library instead of boost::Asio!
+This is a port of Microsoft's REST-SDK (aka Casablanca) using Asio library instead of boost::Asio, and also forcing usage of Asio also on Windows.

-It was created because BEAST is quite unwieldy (and because it needs th whole of boost!!!).
-On Windows the usage of Asio is also forced.
+It was created because BEAST is quite unwieldy (and because it needs the whole of boost!!!).

 ## WIP:
  - Only some tests on Windows done
- - Websockets, compression and SLL disabled and not yet tested
+ - Websockets and compression disabled and not yet tested
  - Only a VisualStudio 2022 solution provided!!!
 Only working for Debug build, to boot. :-(

 ## Plans: